3scale-archive/xcflushd/README.md

 > make TAG=1.2.1 DOCKER_REL=1 verify-docker

 You could also specify a particular `KEY_ID` to check against.

+If you have a key file with name "<KEY_ID>.asc" in the project's root directory it can be imported into the keyring (provided it is not there already) by using the parameter `TRUST_KEY_FILE=1`.

-Run `make info` to get information about other variables.
+Run `make info` to get the current values of these and other variables.

 #### Signing The Easy Way